 Introduction / History

-Modern India's development programs are greatly improving the lives of the Bahelia people.
-They are taking advantage of greater educational opportunities, and their literacy rate is improving, especially for boys.
+India's development programs are improving the lives of the Bahelia people.
+They are taking advantage of their educational opportunities, and their literacy rate is improving, especially among boys.
 Their health care is also improving with the introduction of modern medicine.

-* Pray that God will send culturally-sensitive missionaries who will show them the way to the cross.
+Pray that God will send workers to the Bahelia who will show them the way to Jesus Christ.

 Pray for the Holy Spirit to work on the hearts and minds of Bahelia leaders to make them open to the gospel.

 Pray for a disciple making movement among the Bahelia in this decade.

 Pray that the Lord will move the Bahelia to listen to gospel radio programs.

 Scripture Prayers for the Bahelia (Hindu traditions) in India.